General enquiries: 0800 326 5559

 There are various risk factors associated with both mental health and addiction conditions.

 People who have both a substance use disorder and a mental health problem, for instance, are at a higher risk of suicidal behaviours.
-(2) Alcoholism, in particular, is linked to people being more likely to attempt suicide.
-(3)
+[2]

-Mental health and alcoholism
+Mental health, suicidal thoughts and alcoholism

 Life comes with its ups and downs.
 For those who have mental health problems, these can feel more challenging to cope with.

-Mental health issues might stem from traumatic experiences in the past, current difficulties, as well genetics.
-Many people living with poor mental health drink.
+Mental health issues might stem from traumatic experiences in the past, current lifestyle difficulties and more immutable factors like genetics.

 Mental health conditions often present with symptoms that can be very difficult and distressing for the person experiencing them.